tberey/node-js-notes-management-api/README.md

 ## A RESTful Contact Lookup API, made in Node, that allows users to performs CRUD operations on a MongoDB Database.

-### <i> At the moment this API is setup to allow the four basic crud operation for notes.
-I.e. {"title": "Test Title of Note", "body": "Test body of the note."} key-value pair, sent in the body of a POST/PUT request, to Create/Update a note in the DB, (in a x-www-form-urlencode).
-Notes are associated by ID for now.
+### <i> At the moment this API is setup to allows the operations to be performed with key-value pairs, sent in the body of a request, to Create/Update a note in the DB, (in a x-www-form-urlencode).
+Notes are associated by ID.

 ***